TrevStoke/Trainex/docs/preliminary_specification.md

 ###	Activate a Plan

 Activate a currently inactive plan.
-(Most likely available from the 'Inactive Plans' list.)
+(This feature seems likely to be available from the 'Inactive Plans' list.)

 ###	Deactivate a Plan

 Deactivate a currently active plan.
-(Most likely available from the 'Active Plans' list.)
+(This feature seems likely to be available from the 'Active Plans' list.)

 ###	Edit a Plan

 Modify the code, description, retrain interval or retrain plan of an existing training plan.
 (This operation seems likely to be the same irrespective of whether the plan is active or inactive, and the feature will most likely be available from either of the 'Inactive Plans' and 'Active Plans' lists.)

 This feature is intended only to make relatively superficial alterations such as correcting mistakes.
-Because plans are referred to by historical assessment submissions, fundamentally changing the nature of a plan (or its associated skills) will cause the historical assessment record not to reflect the training history that occurred.
+Because plans are referred to by historical assessment submissions, fundamentally changing the nature of a plan (or its associated skills) may cause the historical assessment record not to reflect the training history that occurred.

-If the changes to a plan are to be substantial, it is envisaged that a better course would be to deactivate the existing plan, then create a new one to replace it.
+If the changes to a plan are to be substantial, it is envisaged that a better course would be to deactivate the existing plan, then create a new one (and associated skills) to replace it.

 ###	Delete a Plan